Michigan Highways

 History: 1928 (June 28) – The county road from Allegan northwesterly through Hamilton to Holland, largely paralleling the Pere Marquette Railroad line between those communities, is transferred to state control.
 Until this time, M-40 enters the City of Allegan from the south, travels through the city before turning easterly via 116th Ave for approximately 10 miles, terminating at US-131 (previously M-13 until the year before) in Martin.
 The M-40 designation is relocated onto the new Allegan-Hamilton-Holland highway, leaving the Allegan-Martin route without a route number.
 Thus, the M-118 designation is assigned to this highway.

-1931 – Until 1931, state trunklines through the centers of cities were not state-maintained highways.
+1931 (May 19) – Until 1931, state trunklines through the centers of cities were not state-maintained highways.
 Rather, they were signed and maintained by local road maintenance authorities.
 When Act 131 of 1931 (the "Dykstra Act") allowed the state to take control of state trunklines in cities.
 Due to this, the remaining 0.5 mile of M-118 along Monroe St & Grand St from Cedar St to Main St is transferred to state control.

-1988 – M-118 is redesignated as M-222 in its entirety, reportedly to reduce confusion between it and 118th Ave running parallel to M-118 one mile to the north.
+1988 (Aug/Sept) Updated 2024-04 – M-118 is redesignated as M-222 in its entirety, to help reduce confusion between it and 118th Ave running parallel to M-118 one mile to the north.

 Freeway/Expwy: No portion of M-222 is freeway or expressway.